Text Amendment Process

 During the information gathering stage, City staff research text amendment options and any associated land use issues.
 At this stage, information may be compiled into a report and presented to the Urban Planning Committee of Council.
 The Urban Planning Committee may recommend that City Council consider a Zoning Bylaw text amendment.

-Public Involvement: Many of the projects listed here have a public engagement component that will be described in greater detail on the individual project page.
-We welcome public involvement, and it helps to inform recommendations and reports to City Council.
+Public Involvement: Many of the projects listed on this page will have a public engagement component that will be described in greater detail on the individual project page.
+We welcome public involvement, as it helps to inform recommendations and reports to City Council.